Top 50 Rose Essential Oil Benefits

 Always look at the laboratory report before you buy rose oil to ensure that the product you are buying has not been adulterated.
 Only pure rose essential oil will offer these health benefits.

-There are 4 different old garden roses that are used to make rose oil.
-Rosa gallica, Rosa damascena, Rosa alba, and Rosa centifolia are the main rose varieties that are used for distillation of rose oil and rose essential oil.
+4 different old garden roses are used to make rose oil.
+Rosa gallica, Rosa damascena, Rosa alba, and Rosa centifolia are the main rose varieties that are used for the distillation of rose oil and rose essential oil.
 Steam distillation of rose essential oil began in the Middle East, most likely in Turkey, during the Ottoman Empire.
 It moved to Bulgaria in 1655 using Rosa damascena roses and to France under Napoleon, using Rosa centifolia roses.
 Today rose essential oil is distilled in Iran, Turkey, France, Bulgaria, China, and India.

 2 rose oils, one rose

 When you are looking at the essential oil catalogue you might get a bit confused.
 There are two products are called rose oil or rose essential oil, but there are differences in the products and the product safety.
 It’s important to understand these differences.

 First of all both kinds of rose, essential oil begins with hand-picked fragrant roses.
 Oil roses bloom only once, during a 6 week period that begins at the end of May and ends at the beginning of July.
 Picking begins early in the day before the sun rises.
 Time is of the essence.
 The roses lose 30% of their essential oil to evaporation, once the sun rises and touches the blossoms.

 But once the roses move to the distillation phase the way the roses are handled differs.